SPEED MENU - Click to get there quickly

 Special permits are available for individuals taking non-credit classes through the Office of Educational Outreach.
 These permits must be ordered at least two weeks in advance of the start date of the non-credit class and are not available to current SIUE students and/or employees.
 Permits are day, time, and lot specific.

 Non-permit holding students who normally use other means of transportation (i.e. bus, bicycle, car pool) or who live on campus and occasionally may need to drive a vehicle to campus may park in the Red (student) or Yellow (residential) lots for $2 per day.
-Permits are available at Parking Services.
+Permits are available at Parking Services or online.

 Non-residential students on official University business which requires them to leave vehicles on campus overnight may do so at the Supporting Services parking lot (Lot S).
 Each individual is also asked to provide University Police with a description of the vehicle and the estimated time and date of return.
 Private vehicles should not be parked in University fleet vehicle spaces, however.

 No parking will be permitted in the tunnel between Rendleman Hall and the Morris University Center.

 Occupied vehicles are permitted to stop along Hairpin Drive in designated areas for the sole purpose of dropping off and/or picking up riders.
 Parking, even when the vehicle is occupied, is not permitted and will result in a fine being issued.
 The exceptions are prospective students and their parents parked in the Admission Counseling/Campus Tour section with appropriate permits.

 Individuals with current Red (student) or Yellow (resident) permits may park in Lots 1, 2, 3 and Lot F after 3:00 p.m.
 This permits students to park closer to the campus core in the evening.

 Parking Services reserves the right to revoke parking privileges for any violation.